Simple Chinese Chicken and Vegetables and Cauliflower Rice

 - 2 14 ounce cans chicken broth

 - 2 tablespoons cornstarch

 - 1/2 teaspoon salt (opt)

 - dry roasted and salted cashews

-- cooked brown rice (recipe below) or cauliflower rice (recipe below)
+- cooked brown rice (recipe below) or cauliflower rice (recipe below) or quinoa

 Place chicken pieces in a bowl, sprinkle with 2 teaspoons sesame oil, 2 tablespoons aminos and minced garlic.
 Cover and let marinade in fridge for several hours.

 Pour chicken stock into a sauce pan, bring to boil and reduce down to two cups, cool.
 Pour the reduced stock into a jar, add the cornstarch, shake and set aside.

 Sauté the marinaded chicken in a large heavy non stick skillet (a scan pan works great) until the pink is gone, transfer to a plate and set aside.
 Add the oil to the skillet and sauté the onions and mushrooms for two minutes.
 Add broccoli, carrots, celery, and bok choy and sauté two more minutes.
 Cover pan and let steam until broccoli is tender (a few minutes).
 Add snow peas and sauté one minute.
 Sprinkle with the remaining sesame oil, aminos and salt.
 Return the chicken back to the skillet.
 Push the vegetables and chicken towards the sides of the pan and pour the chicken broth and cornstarch mixture into the middle of the pan and stir until thick then stir everything together.
 Check seasoning and add more sesame oil, aminos and salt to taste.
 Sprinkle with cashews and serve along side rice or place on top of rice in a bowl for a brown rice bowl lunch or dinner.